rhall-pivotal/tas-strategic-initiatives-site/CONTRIBUTING.md

 **Setting up ops-manifest and running tests**

-1. Clone the branch of PAS you want to make changes to
+1. Clone the version branch you want to make changes to.
 1. Generate a Github API token
 1. Run `./bin/test` with your Github username and API token
 1. To add new tests, modify or create an appropriate test file in `tests/manifest`
-1. Implement the code changes in the PAS repo, IST, WRT, etc.
+1. Implement the code changes.
 1. Make a PR!

-#### Bumping releases
+### <a name='bumping-releases'></a>Bumping Releases

 The current process for getting a BOSH release updated in PAS is to open an issue on the [lts-pas-issues repo](https://github.com/pivotal-cf/lts-pas-issues/issues) and the PAS RelEng team will make the change for you.

 To see which version of your release is currently included in PAS, run this:
 ```
 curl https://releng.ci.cf-app.com/api/v1/teams/main/pipelines/build::2.3/resources